dropbox/dropbox-sdk-obj-c/README.md

 ### Carthage

 You can also integrate the Dropbox Objective-C SDK into your project using [Carthage](https://github.com/Carthage/Carthage), a decentralized dependency manager for Cocoa.
 Carthage offers more flexibility than CocoaPods, but requires some additional work.
-You can install Carthage (with Xcode 7+) via [Homebrew](http://brew.sh/):
+Carthage 0.37.0 is required due to XCFramework requirements on Xcode 12.
+You can install Carthage (with Xcode 11+) via [Homebrew](http://brew.sh/):

 ```bash
 brew update